Woman arrested in homicide of 6-year-old boy in West Allis

-WEST ALLIS, Wis.
-(AP) — A woman has been arrested in connection with the death of a 6-year-old boy in a Milwaukee suburb which police are investigating as a homicide.
+WEST ALLIS — A woman has been arrested in connection with the death of a 6-year-old boy in a Milwaukee suburb that police are investigating as a homicide.

 Authorities received a 911 call about 3 p.m.
 Monday reporting the child in West Allis had a "possible knife wound to his stomach."
 First responders arrived and began life-saving efforts.